 It’s important to note that architectural drafters can be self-employed.
 This means you can choose your own projects and set your own pay rates.
 For some, this flexibility leads to higher pay.

 Looking for more information on training?

-Students also benefit from an extensive 8-week internship and graduate with a professional design portfolio.
+Students also benefit from an extensive eight-week work placement and graduate with a professional design portfolio.